Chris has installed both types of heaters and used to supply a variety of heaters in both a commercial and residential capacity.

-Propane or Natural Gas
+Propane or Natural Gas?

-And to clarify a little more, when I say propane I am talking about liquid propane or LP.
-This would be hooking the heater up to a propane tank—great for portable situations.
-And natural gas would have a hard hook up.
-And this would be a more permanent situation.
+And to clarify a little more, when I say propane, I am talking about liquid propane or LP.
+This would mean hooking the heater up to a propane tank—great for portable situations.
+Natural gas would have a hard hookup and would be a more permanent situation.

 Infrared Radiant Plaque Heaters

-Easy BTU calculation
+Easy BTU Calculation